Accelerated depreciation can be a powerful strategy to increase the profitability of your assets in the early years.

 Learn more about Understanding Rental Property Depreciation and Depreciation Recapture

 Accelerated depreciation is a strategy that allows for a greater depreciation value in the earlier years of an asset’s life.
-What this means in regards to real estate is that you can depreciate fixtures and moveable assets within the property (eg. appliances) faster than the useful life of the property.
+What this means in regard to real estate is that you can depreciate fixtures and moveable assets within the property (eg. appliances) faster than the useful life of the property.
 This allows you to deduct more of the total depreciation in the first 5-7 years of buying a property.

 To claim depreciation and track your accelerated depreciation over the years you will likely want a quality rental property accounting software that will enable you to keep accurate records with ease.